-This relation has its origin in the the chiral symmetry, leading to coefficients $A_{ki}$ and $B_{ki}$, see Eqs.~\eqref{Paper::eq:transform} and \eqref{Paper::eq:transform:c}, which are \emph{separately} normalized.
+In fact, this orthogonality relation has its origin in the chiral symmetry, leading to the \emph{separately} normalized coefficients $A_{ki}$ and $B_{ki}$; see Eqs.~\eqref{Paper::eq:transform} and \eqref{Paper::eq:transform:c}.
 Therefore, we also have

-We note some unique properties of the semiclassical dynamics described by Eqs.~\eqref{Paper::eq:semiclassicalRho} and \eqref{Paper::eq:classicalME}.
-First, every time a decay process occurs, the total number of particles decreases by one.
-However, the zero-energy edge state can never decay, because $\hat C_0$ has non-zero amplitudes only at the even sites, see Eq.~\eqref{Eq:edge}.
-In the long-time limit ($t\to\infty$) only one particle remains, occupying the zero-energy edge state:
+We note some unique properties of the semiclassical dynamics described by Eqs.~\eqref{Paper::eq:semiclassicalRho} and \eqref{Paper::eq:classicalME}: First, every time a decay process occurs, the total number of particles decreases by one.
+However, the zero-energy edge mode can never decay, because $\hat{c}_0$ has non-zero amplitudes only at the even sites, see Eq.~\eqref{Eq:edge}.
+In the long-time limit ($t\to\infty$), only one particle remains, occupying the zero-energy edge mode; i.e.,

-Second, with the initial condition Eq.~(\ref{Eq:ins}) the occupation numbers of the eigenmodes are either one or zero, and a decay process corresponds to one of the occupied modes becoming empty.
-From Eq.~(\ref{gamma_rate_general}), we see that all these decays occur with an identical rate, $\Gamma/2$, which allows us to solve the semiclassical evolution of Eqs.~\eqref{Paper::eq:semiclassicalRho} and \eqref{Paper::eq:classicalME} in closed form:
+Second, with the initial condition in Eq.~(\ref{Eq:ins}), the occupation numbers of the normal modes are either one or zero, and a decay process corresponds to one of the occupied modes becoming empty.
+From Eq.~(\ref{gamma_rate_general}), we see that all these decays occur with an identical rate, $\Gamma/2$, which allows us to solve the semiclassical evolution of Eqs.~\eqref{Paper::eq:semiclassicalRho} and \eqref{Paper::eq:classicalME} in a closed form as

 with